Professor108/SelfAssessment/Skills/JavaScript.md

   - iterator: 🖐️ used
   - async generator: 🖐️ used
   - async iterator: 🖐️ used
-  - chaining: 🖐️ used
+  - chaining: 🙋 explained
   - optional chaining: 🖐️ used
   - IIFE: 🎓 known
-  - global: 🎓 known
+  - global: 🙋 explained
   - globalThis: 🎓 known
   - window: 🖐️ used
   - getters and setters: 🖐️ used
   - __proto__: 🎓 known
-  - prototype: 🎓 known
+  - prototype: 🙋 explained
-  - equality operators: 🖐️ used
+  - equality operators: 🙋 explained
-  - logical operators: 🖐️ used
+  - logical operators: 🙋 explained
-  - bitwise operators: 🖐️ used
+  - bitwise operators: 🙋 explained
-  - ternary operator: 🖐️ used
+  - ternary operator: 🙋 explained
   - void: 🖐️ used
   - yield: 🖐️ used
-  - await: 🖐️ used
+  - await: 🙋 explained
   - template literal: 🎓 known
   - strict mode: 🖐️ used
   - delete: 🖐️ used
-  - in: 🎓 known
+  - in: 🙋 explained
   - super: 🎓 known
   - Symbol: 🖐️ used
   - Reflect: 🎓 known